SABMIS: Sparse approximation based blind multi-image steganography scheme: Experimental Results

 \section{Experimental Results}

-Experiments are carried out in MATLAB on a machine with an Intel Core i3 processor @2.30 GHz and 4GB RAM.
-We use a set of 31 standard grayscale images available from miscellaneous categories of the USC-SIPI image database \citep{SIPI} and two other public domain databases \citep{ImageDatabase1, ImageDatabase2}.
-In this work, we report results for 10 images (shown in Figure \ref{Figure:test images SABMIS}).
-However, our SABMIS scheme is applicable to other images as well.
-Our selection is justified by the fact that the image processing literature has frequently used these 10 images or a subset of them.
+Experiments are carried out in MATLAB on a machine with an Intel Core i5 processor @2.50 GHz and 8GB RAM.
+We use 10 standard test images (those which are frequently found in literature) for our experiments.
+These image are freely available with no copyright \citep{standard-test-images-for-Image-Processing}.

-Here, we take all ten images shown in Figure \ref{Figure:test images SABMIS} as the cover images, and four images; Figures \ref{fig:lena SABMIS}, \ref{fig:peppers SABMIS}, \ref{fig:zelda SABMIS} and \ref{fig:cameraman SABMIS} as the secret images for our experiments.
+Here, we take all ten images shown in Figure \ref{Figure:test images SABMIS} as the cover images, and four images; Figures 6(B), 6(E), 6(F), and 6(J) as the secret images for our experiments.
 However, we can use any of the ten images as the secret images.

-{Although the images shown in Figure \ref{Figure:test images SABMIS} look to be of the same dimension, they are of varying sizes.
+Although the images shown in Figure \ref{Figure:test images SABMIS} look to be of the same dimension, they are of varying sizes.
 For our experiments, each cover image is converted to $1024\times 1024$ size (i.e., $r\times r$).
 We take blocks of size $8\times 8$ for the cover images (i.e., $b\times b$).
-Recall from subsection \ref{Subsec:L1SABMIS_SecretImagesEmbedding} that the size of the DCT sparsified vectors is $(p_1+p_2) \times 1$ with $p_1+p_2=b^2$ (here, $b^2 = 64$). {Applying DCT on images results in a sparse vector where more than half of the coefficients have values that are either very small or zero \citep{Rohit_CSIS, Steg_Rohit}}.
+Recall from subsection \ref{Subsec:L1SABMIS_SecretImagesEmbedding} that the size of the DCT sparsified vectors is $(p_1+p_2) \times 1$ with $p_1+p_2=b^2$ (here, $b^2 = 64$).
+In general, applying DCT on images results in sparse vectors where more than half of the coefficients have values that are either very small or zero \citep{Rohit_CSIS, Steg_Rohit, Pan}.
 This is the case here as well.
 Hence, in our experiments, we take $p_1 = p_2 = 32$.
 Recall, the size of the measurement matrix $\Phi$ is $p_3\times p_2$ with $p_3 > p_2$.
 We take $p_3 = 50\times p_2$.
-Without loss of generality, {the element values of the column-normalized measurement matrix are taken as random numbers with mean $0$ and standard deviation $1$, which is a common standard.}}
+Without loss of generality, the element values of the column-normalized measurement matrix are taken as random numbers with mean $0$ and standard deviation $1$, which is a common standard.

+{There are many options for taking the size of the secret images.
+In one way the size of the length and the width of the secret image is taken to be the same as the length and the width of the cover image \citep{Sanjutha_MK}.
+Another approach, which many papers follow, the dimensions of secret image is taken to be substantially smaller than the dimensions of the cover image.
+For example, the size of the length and the width of the secret image to be half of the length and the width of the cover image \citep{S_Hemalatha, S_Arunkumar_MedicalImage_JIFS, S_Arunkumar_MedicalImage_DWT_2019}, respectively.
+Another option is to use a factor of one-fourth \citep{Ste_2014_4hide}.
+Hence, without any loss of generality, we take the dimensions of secret image to be half of the dimensions of cover image.}